HTTP status codes are an essential part of SEO and web development.

 How Google Manages 4xx

 4xx status codes will cause pages to drop out of the search results.
-If you don’t want this to happen, there are two options:

-- Use a 404 status code.
-This tells Google that the page is not available right now, but it may be available in the future.
-The page will be removed from the search results temporarily.
+- Use a 404 status code (this tells Google that the page is not available right now, but it may be available in the future.
+The page will be removed from the search results temporarily).

-Here is the HTTP status codes distribution according to Ahrefs:
+In case you are wondering, here is the HTTP status codes distribution according to Ahrefs:

 Server Errors (500–599)

 5xx status code means there was a server error.
-These are the most common server-side status codes:

 - 509 Bandwidth Limit Exceeded (Nginx only)